blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/running.md

 ### Running the .jar file

-The advantage of running ${project_name}.jar is that it ensures that you always run the latest version of ${solution_name}.
+The advantage of running ${script_name} is that it ensures that you always run the latest version of ${solution_name}.
 However, sometimes it is better to run the .jar directly.

 You can download any version of the ${solution_name} .jar from ${binary_repo_url_base}/webapp/#/artifacts/browse/tree/General/bds-integrations-release/com/synopsys/integration/${project_name}.